SirArnoldB/EduCompanio/milestones/milestone1.md

 ## Reflection

-### 1. What went well this week?
+### 1. What went well during this unit?

 [👉🏾👉🏾👉🏾 your answer here]

-### 2. What were some challenges your group faced this week?
+### 2. What were some challenges your group faced in this unit?

 [👉🏾👉🏾👉🏾 your answer here]

-### 3. What additional support will you need in upcoming weeks as you continue to work on your final project?
+### 3. What additional support will you need in upcoming units as you continue to work on your final project?

 [👉🏾👉🏾👉🏾 your answer here]